 Staff Adjustment Recommendations

-Musician recognizes certain common problems in MIDI files, and offers you the opportunity to immediately fix those problems when importing the MIDI files.
+Musician recognizes certain common problems in MIDI files, and offers you the opportunity to immediately fix those problems when opening the MIDI files.
 The most common problem is that a keyboard part in a MIDI file might have only one track, so that the notes for the right- and left-hand staves would otherwise be mixed together into a single, unplayable staff.
-If you choose the Transcription Option for Musician to automatically detect when a keyboard track probably needs to be split into right- and left-hand staves, then when Musician imports such a MIDI file, you will be presented with a dialog box such as the following:
+If you choose the Transcription Option for Musician to automatically detect when a keyboard track probably needs to be split into right- and left-hand staves, then when Musician opens such a MIDI file, you will be presented with a dialog box such as the following:

-If you do not correct these kinds of problems with the MIDI file when you first import it, don't worry, you still have another chance to fix the problems later.
+If you do not correct these kinds of problems with the MIDI file when you first open it, don't worry, you still have another chance to fix the problems later.
 The following table indicates what commands you can use that accomplish the same thing as the automatic corrections:

 Alternative Command You Can Use